m2w/m2w.github.com/_posts/2012-12-28-notes-on-bash-scripting.md

 STRING != STRING # True if the first string is not identical to the second.
 STRING < STRING  # True if the first string sorts before the second.
 STRING > STRING  # True if the first string sorts after the second.
-EXPR -a EXPR # True if both expressions are true (logical AND).
-EXPR -o EXPR # True if either expression is true (logical OR).
-!
-EXPR # Inverts the result of the expression (logical NOT).
+STRING = (or ==) PATTERN # True if the string matches the glob pattern.
+STRING =~ REGEX # True if the string matches the regex pattern.
 INT -eq INT # True if both integers are identical.
 INT -ne INT # True if the integers are not identical.
 INT -lt INT # True if the first integer is less than the second.
 INT -gt INT # True if the first integer is greater than the second.
 INT -le INT # True if the first integer is less than or equal to the second.
 INT -ge INT # True if the first integer is greater than or equal to the second.
-STRING = (or ==) PATTERN # Not string comparison like with [ (or test), but pattern matching is performed.
-True if the string matches the glob pattern.
-STRING =~ REGEX # True if the string matches the regex pattern.
+EXPR -a EXPR # True if both expressions are true (logical AND).
+EXPR -o EXPR # True if either expression is true (logical OR).
+!
+EXPR   # Inverts the result of the expression (logical NOT).
-( EXPR ) # Parantheses can be used to change the evaluation precedence.
+( EXPR ) # Parentheses can be used to change the evaluation precedence.
-EXPR && EXPR # Much like the '-a' operator of test, but does not evaluate the second expression if the first already turns out to be false.
+EXPR && EXPR # Much like the '-a' operator of test, but with short-circuit logic.
-EXPR || EXPR # Much like the '-o' operator of test, but does not evaluate the second expression if the first already turns out to be true.
+EXPR || EXPR # Much like the '-o' operator of test, but with short-circuit logic.
 {% endhighlight %}

 ### Misc

-{% highlight bash %}. ./myscript # executes myscript in the current shell env! (and can hence modify it!){% endhighlight %}
+{% highlight bash %}. ./myscript # executes myscript in the current shell env (and can hence modify it!){% endhighlight %}